pascallaliberte/modestjs.works/_book/part-2/the-js-gradient.md

 Say you want to use a date-picker component off the web, and it's been built using a view-model.

 You could use Stimulus to coordinate loading or destroying the component.
 The Stimulus component would be a wrapper around your component.
 Stimulus controllers have access to two special methods to help with this. `connect()` is called when the instance of the Stimulus component is detected being added on the page. `disconnect()` is called just before the Stimulus component will be removed from the page.
-To bring a Vue component right back in the exact state it was in before it was destroyed, you could serialize the component's state and store it in a `data` attribute on the parent element, to be used again on `connect()`, when it re-appears (say when the Back button is pressed when using Turbolinks.)
+To bring a Vue component right back in the exact state it was in before it was destroyed, you could serialize the component's state and store it in a `data` attribute on the parent element, to be used again on `connect()`, when it re-appears.
 For nested Vue components, it's a little trickier, but there's a way to serialize all sub-components.
 </aside>

 ### The threshold: When you might consider looking for something else